strapi/documentation/docusaurus/docs/dev-docs/backend-customization/controllers.md

 ### Sanitization in controllers

 :::warning
-As of Strapi v4.7.0 and greater it's strongly recommended you sanitize your incoming request query and parameters utilizing the new `sanitizeParams` function to prevent leaking of private data.
+As of Strapi v4.8.0 and greater it's strongly recommended you sanitize your incoming request query and parameters utilizing the new `sanitizeQuery` function to prevent leaking of private data.
 :::

 #### Sanitization when utilizing controller factories